EyreFree/EFPodsAnalyzer/README.md

 Here we take [Coding's open source iOS client](https://github.com/Coding/Coding-iOS) as an example to show you the complete use of this tool:

-1. First, download the content of this tool to the local.
+1. First, install `efpodsanalyzer` on your device with `pip`.
 2. Then download the Coding iOS project to local, and perform `pod install` operation;
 3. Because the dependency of the Coding client is basically not classified, which is all the third party library.
 Therefore, for demonstration purposes, I divide it into three categories: the library with the beginning of 'M', the library ending with 'Kit' and the others.
-The `config.json` is as follows:
+The `EFPAConfig.json` is as follows:

 ```
 {
     "config": {
-        "categories": ["以 M 开头的库", "以 Kit 结尾的库", "其它"],
+        "categories": ["M-prefixed Libraries", "Library ending with Kit", "Other"],
         "categoryRegexes": ["^M.*", ".*(Kit)$", ".*"]
     }
 }